PatrickJS/awesome-angular/README.md

 Pipes can be appended on the end of the expressions to translate the value to a different format.

 ##### Web Workers
-WebWorker support in Angular2 is designed to make it easy to leverage parallelization in your web application.
+WebWorker support in Angular is designed to make it easy to leverage parallelization in your web application.
 When you choose to run your application in a WebWorker angular runs both your application's logic and the majority of the core angular framework in a WebWorker.